covrig/homeassistant-trackermap/README.md

   destSheet.getRange(destSheet.getLastRow()+1,1,sourceData.length,sourceData[0].length).setValues(sourceData);
   sourceSheet.getRange(1, 1, sourceSheet.getLastRow(), sourceSheet.getLastColumn()).clear({contentsOnly: true});
 }
 ```
 * Create a trigger for the function above.
 In the script editor go to `Edit\Current project's trigger`, give the script a name, then click on the link pointing you to create a new trigger.
 Select the `onChange` function and change from time based (you can also use time) to `From spreadsheet + On Change`.
 * Save evertyhing.
-You will be asked to authorize your scropt with your account.
+You will be asked to authorize your script with your account.
 Proceed to do that.
 * Replace the first row of the Archive file with the headers below.
 You can write over the existing data.
   <img src="https://i.imgur.com/qFc3lw5.jpg" width="450">
 * Something to consider.
 The *Date* rows should be in the format *2018-02-11* (the order might be different depending on your locale).
 If you see just a number in the column change its format to match (*[see here how](https://i.imgur.com/d8SpBFf.png)*).
 To check your date format open the developer console (F12) on the tab the map is running and press the "Today" button on the map.